The Breakfast Club: A Social Psychology Perspective

 Another critical social psychology concept illustrated in The Breakfast Club is the power of conformity and social pressure.
 Throughout the film, the students face pressures to conform to both the expectations of their peers and the broader societal norms imposed on them by parents, teachers, and the school system.
 This is particularly evident in the character of Andrew, the athlete, who reveals that he bullied another student to gain the approval of his father and teammates.
 His story reflects the concept of normative social influence, where individuals conform to group norms to gain acceptance and avoid rejection.

 Similarly, Claire’s struggle with maintaining her image as the popular girl speaks to the powerful force of peer pressure.
-She is expected to uphold certain behaviors to maintain her social status, even if those behaviors contradict her personal desires.
+She is expected to uphold certain behaviours to maintain her social status, even if those behaviours contradict her personal desires.
 In the context of social psychology, this can be understood through Solomon Asch’s conformity experiments, where individuals conformed to group consensus even when they knew the group was wrong.
 Claire’s initial reluctance to open up to the others stems from her fear of deviating from the expectations of her social group.

 However, as the film progresses, the characters begin to break free from these pressures.
 A turning point occurs when they start to question the roles they’ve been assigned, both by themselves and others.
 This shift reflects the concept of social role theory, which suggests that individuals are often constrained by societal expectations tied to their roles but can experience growth when they step outside of them.
 The catharsis they experience comes from challenging the stereotypes and norms that have confined them.